syncfusion-content/blazor-docs/angular.md

 ### Adding Syncfusion Grid package

 All Syncfusion Angular packages are available in [npmjs.com](https://www.npmjs.com/~syncfusionorg).
-To install Angular grid package, use the following command.
+To install the Angular grid package, use the following command.

 ```bash
 ng add @syncfusion/ej2-angular-grids
 ```

-The above command adds below configuration to your Angular app,
+The above command adds the below configuration to your Angular app.

  * Adds `@syncfusion/ej2-angular-grids` package and its peer dependencies to your `package.json` file.
  * Imports the `GridModule` in your application module `app.module.ts`.